BCD Travel reveals 2024 travel outlook

 About BCD Travel

 BCD Travel helps companies travel smart and achieve more.
 We drive program adoption, cost savings and talent retention through digital experiences that simplify business travel.
-Our 13,000 dedicated team members service clients in 170+ countries as we shape a sustainable future for business travel.
+Our 15,000+ dedicated team members service clients in 170+ countries as we shape a sustainable future for business travel.
+BCD’s leading meetings and events management and global consultancy services complete our comprehensive suite of solutions for all aspects of corporate travel.
+In 2023, BCD achieved US$20.3 billion in sales.
 For more information, visit www.bcdtravel.com.